prividentity/PrivateIdentity-Oldd/Biometric-MFA-Microapp-Tutorial.md

 Open the file `index.html` to start using this tool.

-In-depth information on the JavaScript API is available [here](https://github.com/openinfer/PrivateIdentity/wiki/JavaScript-API).
+The complete **tutorial on the JavaScript API** is available [here](https://github.com/openinfer/PrivateIdentity/wiki/JavaScript-API).

 You can also exercise the same Sandbox on the Private Identity Website using the URL:
 > http://private.id/predict-enroll-library/?apiKey=XXXXXXXXXXXXXXXXX